tuoharju/Documents/SecurityPolicy.md

 1. be deleted in Mandrill panel
 2. new keys must be created in panel
-3. keys must be updated in FloMembers' main configuration file
+3. keys must be updated (e.g. FloMembers main configuration file)

 For more information on Mandrill API keys security, see https://kb.mailchimp.com/integrations/api-integrations/about-api-keys